- 1966 - 2008 (Creation)

 Conditions governing access

-Some student records are restricted in compliance with Data Protection Act 1998.
+Some student records are restricted in compliance with the UK General Data Protection Regulation and the Data Protection Act 1998.

 Conditions governing reproduction